cilium/design-cfps/README.md

 <details>
 <summary>Who can review a CFP?</summary>
     Anyone can leave a helpful review on a CFP!
-Any questions, points of clarification that can help refine a CFP is greatly appreciated.
+Questions, ideas, and points of clarification that can help refine a CFP are greatly appreciated.
 </details>

 <details>